teleivo/cs143/README.md

 1. https://github.com/afterthat97/cool-compiler helped me in setting up the missing dependencies.
 2. I also had to add `./bin/java_cup` with an absolute path to the CUP library.
 You will need to adjust that path.

+TODO mention paths and other issues related to not running this in a VM